 \paragraph{Covering metric}

-As a field-specific metric for CPD, we also examine Covering metric (Covering) presented in \cite{van2020evaluation}.
-It follows evaluation for the image segmentation problem, as we look at similarity of sequence partitions based on a predicted partition $G'$ and a true one $G$, i.e. $ \mathrm{Cover}(G, G') = \dfrac{1}{T} \sum_{A \in G} |A| \max_{A' \in G'} \frac{|A \cap A'|}{|A \cup A'|}$.
-In our case, we consider partition to parts before and after change point.
-The higher is the Cover, the better is the performance.
+As a field-specific metric for CPD, we also examine Covering metric presented in~\cite{van2020evaluation}.
+It follows evaluation for the image segmentation problem, as we look at similarity of sequence partitions based on a predicted partition $G'$ and a true one $G$, i.e. $ \mathrm{Covering}(G, G') = \dfrac{1}{T} \sum_{A \in G} |A| \max_{A' \in G'} \frac{|A \cap A'|}{|A \cup A'|}$.
+In our case, we consider partition to parts before and after a change point.
+The higher the Covering is, the better the performance is.